Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

     The **-l** option with the **ls** command provides a **detailed** ("*long*") listing of files providing more information on a separate line for each file.

-8. Issue the following Linux command to return to your home directory: ```shell cd
+8. Issue the following Linux command to return to your home directory: ```bash cd
 ```

-9. Issue the following Linux command to confirm your current location: ```shell
+9. Issue the following Linux command to confirm your current location: ```bash
 pwd
 ```

-10. Issue the following Linux command: ```shell ls /bin
+10. Issue the following Linux command: ```bash ls /bin
 ```

-11. Issue the following Linux command to confirm your current location: ```shell
+11. Issue the following Linux command to confirm your current location: ```bash
 pwd
 ```